liormilliger/jfrog-terraform-aws-eks/README.md

 1. AWS Account
 2. Terraform installed
 3. AWSCLI installed and configured with the right credentials
+4. kubectl installed
-4. Create credentials for your AWS IAM USER
+5. Create credentials for your AWS IAM USER
-5. Create Secret in SecretManager with your IAM USER CREDENTIALS (You would need its ARN)
+6. Create Secret in SecretManager with your IAM USER CREDENTIALS (You would need its ARN)
-5. Create an S3 bucket with a unique name, and within it a folder named data
+7. Create an S3 bucket with a unique name, and within it a folder named data

 ## Operate